 The win for this phase of the process is that we establish a healthy starting point with a clear understanding of the gifts and strengths of your team members, as well as the underlying causes for the pain points you feel related to team performance and health.

-There are four core components to this first on-site visit:
+There are four core components to this first phase:

-Prior to the first meetings, your team will complete several online assessments:
+Prior to the first sessions, your team will complete several online assessments:

 - Unstuck Teams Assessment: